alyssarosenzweig/ScratchNES/src/CPU/README.md

 Memory is stored as 8-bit unprefixed hex values (e.g.: "FF").
 The S and PC registers are stored in decimal.
 The SR register is implied and broken up into 8 seperate boolean registers.
 The remaining registers are 8-bit hex as well and need casts to use.

 Please take caution with lookup tables -- they're one-indexed not zero!

+Mapper read/write take addresses in decimal to save on conversion in addressing modes.